Agenda | Register | Additional Education | Special Events | Travel Information | Exhibiting | Sponsors

 Five Ways to Increase Preparedness in your Organization with Minimal Budget, Time and Resources

-Cynthia L. Berry, MBA CBCP, Global Information Security & Risk Management, DeVry Education Group
+Cynthia L. Berry, MBA CBCP, Global Information Security & Risk Management, Adtalem Global Education

 Whether it is a major business interruption, natural disaster, civil unrest, or even budget cuts, crisis creates opportunity unlike anything else.
 Oftentimes, we are only one major crisis away from closing our doors for the day, week, month or indefinitely.
 Don’t let a disaster, lack of funding or even lack of top down support hold you back.
 In this presentation, I will show you five key strategies to do more with less, gain executive buy-in and even change your organization’s preparedness culture from reactive to proactive.
 And you don’t have to have a huge budget, a formal Business Continuity program or a team to do this.